cynthia/yael/doc/tutorial/tuto_hamming.rst

 .. code-block:: matlab

-  nbits = 64;            % size of the bit vector, in bits d = nbits / 8;         % corresponding size in terms of Matlab uint8 lenght
+  nbits = 64;            % size of the bit vector, in bits d = nbits / 8;         % corresponding size in terms of Matlab uint8 length
   na = 100000;
   nb = 1000;